nextcloud/appstore/nextcloudappstore/scaffolding/app-templates/12/app/README.md

 ## Publish to App Store

-First get an account for the [App Store](http://apps.nextcloud.com/) then run:
+First get an account for the [App Store](http://apps.nextcloud.com/) and [request a certificate](https://github.com/nextcloud/app-certificate-requests) then run:

     make && make appstore

 The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.
+See [Publishing Apps on the App Store](http://nextcloudappstore.readthedocs.io/en/latest/developer.html#publishing-apps-on-the-app-store) for more information on how to publishh your app.

 ## Running tests

 You can use the provided Makefile to run all tests by using:

     make test